carbon-language/carbon-lang/mlir/docs/PatternRewriter.md

 ### Greedy Pattern Rewrite Driver

-This driver performs a post order traversal over the provided operations and greedily applies the patterns that locally have the most benefit.
+This driver walks the provided operations and greedily applies the patterns that locally have the most benefit.
 The benefit of a pattern is decided solely by the benefit specified on the pattern, and the relative order of the pattern within the pattern list (when two patterns have the same local benefit).
 Patterns are iteratively applied to operations until a